TommyMart/QuizNight_Terminal_App/readme.md

 Due date: 4th May
 Completed 4th May

 Testing is the final step from a project management perspective.
 This will be achieved manually by trying to run through every possible scenario.
-The file will also be passed to my fellow students, preferably running different operating systems, to test the functionality of the quiz, make sure no errors occur, and that the bash scripts install the correct packages in the virtual encironnent.
+The file will also be passed to my fellow students, preferably running different operating systems, to test the functionality of the quiz.
+And that the bash scripts install the correct packages and run successfully in the virtual encironnent.

 ---

 Given user terminals are often ran with a black background, the app colours were tested against different backgrounds to ensure the visability of the app was adequate.
 With some minor adjustments the colours used with a black terminal look great!
 And have a high contrast that should be easily visable for most.
-It is recommended to only use white or black backgrounds, as colours may interfere with the app colours and limit legibility.
+It is recommended to only use white or black backgrounds, as different colour backgrounds may interfere with the app colours and limit legibility.

 ##### Main Menu on dark background